Toilet habits to protect your pelvic floor

 Your pelvic floor health is vital to your overall well-being and it’s important to adopt healthy bathroom habits to support these essential muscles.
 By creating a healthy bathroom routine, avoiding straining, taking your time in the bathroom and listening to your body, you can promote a strong and healthy pelvic floor.
 Remember, small changes can make a big difference.
 If you experience any challenges with your bladder or bowel, pelvic health physiotherapy may be helpful in addressing your symptoms and improving your quality of life.

-To learn more about pelvic health, visit our services page or consider booking an appointment with a pelvic floor specialist.
+To learn more about pelvic health, visit our services page or consider booking an appointment with a pelvic floor physiotherapist.
 Find a location near you for an in-person assessment.
 Your pelvic floor will thank you!

 This article was written by Emily Gunning, a physiotherapy student at the University of Toronto.